mdx-workshop/mdx-submissions21/paper.md

 # Abstract

 Conditioned source separations have attracted significant attention because of their flexibility, applicability and extensionality.
-Their performance was usually inferior to the existing approaches such as the single source separation model.
+Their performance was usually inferior to the existing approaches, such as the single source separation model.
-However, a recently proposed method called LaSAFT-Net has shown that conditioned models can show comparable performance against existing single source separation models.
+However, a recently proposed method called LaSAFT-Net has shown that conditioned models can show comparable performance against existing single-source separation models.
 This paper presents Lightsaft-Net, a lightweight version of LaSAFT-Net.
 As a baseline, it provided a plausible SDR performance for comparison during the Music Demixing Challenge at ISMIR 2021.
 This paper also enhances the existing Lightsaft-Net by replacing the  Lightsaft blocks in the encoder with TFC-TDF blocks.
-Our enhanced Lightsaft-Net outperforms another baseline, demucs48-HQ.
+Our enhanced Lightsaft-Net outperforms the previous one with fewer parameters.

 # Introduction